skaviray/movie-booking-system/README.md

 2. Update the **docker-compose.yaml** file to deploy all the frontend,backend and database properly.
 3. Create a deployment manifests for k8s.
 4. Create application architecture.
+5. Refactor the code.
+6. Add payment and seat selection features.

 ## Database Architecture